indra2001/indra2001-Sea-Border-Alert-System-For-FisherMen-using-RSSI-AND-GPS/README.md

 # Sea Border Alert System

 we are creating 2 border alert system models here in our project.
-Its basically an IOT based project. one model is done using gps nad teh other model is done using RSSI.
+Its basically an IOT based project. one model is done using gps ad the other model is done using RSSI.

 ## 🔗 Project Demo
 [![portfolio](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSImuqyHahUK6HchTw4wO4PwjFlnLtTwOAffQ&usqp=CAU)](https://drive.google.com/file/d/10O_rIqCxXwRd9tMJqDJF_T9wZZq5vYqj/view?usp=sharing)